jayofelony/pwnagotchi/README.md

 # FAQ:
 - Is the Raspberry Pi Zero W 2 working perfectly with this image?

   No, sadly not.
-The WiFi chip and/or the Nexmon firmware is not as stable as I would hope.
+The libpcap is not as stable as I would hope.
 - Will it go blind often?

   Yes!
 But I have tried to make it automatically fix **most** errors that may occur.